Rice Ear-Cutting Caterpillar

 • Since the armyworm usually feeds at night, the best time to spray is late in the day.

-• To prevent the caterpillars from moving to another field, apply a 15 metre border spray around the non-infested field.
+• To prevent the caterpillars from moving to another field, apply a 15-metre border spray around the non-infested field.

 Version: NPPC 2017.
 Armyworm V1.0.
 Bhutan Pest Factsheet. www.PestsofBhutan.nppc.gov.bt.
 Date produced: 14 April 2017.
+Last date modified: 18th June 2024.
 Contact: nppcsemtokha@gmail.com

 Image acknowledgements: NPPC.